willrstern/docker-cloud-nginx-load-balancing/README.md

 - This allows `willrstern/docker-cloud-nginx` containers to dynamically load balance all services with `NGINX_LB` ENV variables set.

 ## 1) Docker Cloud Setup
-- Create 2 node clusters on tutum, one with the deploy tag of `apps` and one with the deploy tag of `nginx`.
+- Create 2 node clusters on Docker Cloud, one with the deploy tag of `apps` and one with the deploy tag of `nginx`.
 <br/><img src="https://farm1.staticflickr.com/628/23806789896_555c9f486b.jpg" style="width: 200px;" />
 <br/><br/>As the names imply, you will give all of your apps, services, databases, etc an `apps` deploy tag, while only `willrstern/docker-cloud-nginx` containers get the `nginx` tag.
 This way, nginx will always be on the exact same IP addresses, so DNS can be assigned to those IP addresses.